Wong-James/pushGit/readme.md

 # HELLO WORLD
-## This is my first Git Repo
+## This is my first Git Repo project

-20 min in video for how to upload to GitHub
-Commit changes
-git